-- Lake Shore Savings will exchange its charter for a federal mutual savings bank charter; - Lake Shore Savings will organize Lake Shore, MHC, initially as an interim federal savings bank ("Interim One") as a wholly owned subsidiary; - Interim One will organize Lake Shore Bancorp as a wholly-owned subsidiary; - Interim One will then organize an interim federal savings bank ("Interim Two") as a wholly-owned subsidiary; - Lake Shore Savings will exchange its federal mutual savings bank charter for a federal stock savings bank charter; - Interim One will cancel its outstanding stock and exchange its charter for a federal mutual holding company (i.e., Lake Shore, MHC); - Interim Two will merge with and into Lake Shore Savings who will survive as a federal stock savings bank and a subsidiary of Lake Shore, MHC; - former members of Lake Shore Savings will become members of Lake Shore, MHC; and - Lake Shore, MHC will contribute 100% of the issued common stock of Lake Shore Savings to Lake Shore Bancorp.
+- Lake Shore Savings will exchange its charter for a federal mutual savings bank charter; - Lake Shore Savings will organize Lake Shore, MHC, initially as an interim federal savings bank ("Interim One") as a wholly owned subsidiary; - Interim One will organize Lake Shore Bancorp as a wholly-owned subsidiary; - Interim One will then organize an interim federal savings bank ("Interim Two") as a wholly-owned subsidiary; - Interim One will cancel its outstanding stock and exchange its charter for a federal mutual holding company ( i.e. , Lake Shore, MHC); - Interim Two will merge with and into Lake Shore Savings who will survive as a federal stock savings bank and a subsidiary of Lake Shore, MHC; - former members of Lake Shore Savings will become members of Lake Shore, MHC; and - Lake Shore, MHC will contribute 100% of the issued common stock of Lake Shore Savings to Lake Shore Bancorp.